RusokeMarvin/rusokeservicecops/README.md

 ![login2](https://github.com/user-attachments/assets/717b89ce-621d-4cee-9dad-0af7eaae3b7d)

 ## Home Page
 This one has multiple buttons that trigger specific states.
 It uses useState react hooks for management of states together with useEffect hook to handle sideEffects.
+And it supports all CRUD operations
 ![home](https://github.com/user-attachments/assets/9375f992-9349-4bcd-986d-5f821951e590)

 ## Todos
-This one of the edit points of the API.
+This is one of the end points of the API.
 And it supports toggling of status of the Todo task
 ![status](https://github.com/user-attachments/assets/298ebed3-632e-4a6d-9e38-357f89e7c60e)